 - clinical nurse specialist (CNS)

 - speech and language therapist (SLT)

 - dietitian

+- maxillofacial prosthetist

 This will help you to get to know the head and neck team and understand their role in your treatment and recovery.
-The roles of these professionals will be further described later in the leaflet.
+You can find out more about the roles of individual members of the team later in the leaflet.